 Your insurance policy requires that you make "emergency" repairs to stop any further damages.
 Permanent repairs should not be made until Preferred Mutual has a chance to view the damages.
 As an example, if your pipes burst due to freezing, you should make immediate repairs to stop the water flow.
 If the loss is covered, temporary repair costs will be reimbursed.
 Keep all damaged parts and receipts for the adjuster to look at.
 Please note that if damages are fully repaired without Preferred Mutual's inspection, your recovery may be jeopardized.

 Does my "all risk" policy actually cover me for any type of loss?

 This insurance term can be somewhat confusing.
 "All risk" means that all causes of loss, except those specifically excluded in the policy, are covered.
 Examples of specific exclusions are: flooding, earth movement of any kind, off premises power outages, etc. Many of these excluded causes of loss may be added to your policy by purchasing specific endorsements providing such coverages.

 What do I do if I have a homeowner or renter claim?

-If you have a loss, file a first notice of loss as soon as possible.
-You can submit a claim in several ways:
+If you have a loss, file a claim as soon as possible in one of the following ways: